Alibaba gratefully gifts Marjina her freedom, and sets about disposing the 37 corpses quickly & quietly.

 "What should be done now?" he mused aloud, wondering how to manage their immediate mess.

-"We must bury these corpses quietly and quickly," Marjina proposed pragmatically.
-"Soon, they will start to rot so much that the neighbors will begin to notice their smell."
+"We must bury these corpses quickly, and quietly," Marjina proposed pragmatically.
+"Soon, they will start to rot so much, that the neighbours will begin to notice their smell."